yupferris/ferris-makes-demos-notes/README.md

 The tool generates the demo in real-time from an operator graph and renders it in the viewport.

-Ferris says he took much inspiration for its design from 4k tool of the [Loonies][loonies] group, which is created by [blueberry][blueberry].
+Ferris says he took much inspiration for its design from the 4k tool of the [Loonies][loonies] group, which was created by [blueberry][blueberry].

 The plan is that the tool will be (eventually) open-source as a public mirror, with demos being privately developed until released, at which point the tip of the repository will also get updated.